timmathews/pyxis-design-documents/README.md

 Data Streams
 ------------

-Data streams are JSON-formatted and pushed around by ZeroMQ in a Pub-Sub configuration with topics.
+Data streams are encoded with [MessagePack](https://github.com/msgpack/msgpack) and pushed around by ZeroMQ in a Pub-Sub configuration with topics.
+Naturally, web clients will connect with WebSockets.
 There should be a topic per PGN, but also topics for common groups of PGNs, topics for synthetic data that doesn't exist as a NMEA 2000 PGN, and potentially custom topics.